 Why Are My Walls Cracked?

 Cracks in walls can occur for a number of reasons.
-With new build houses, cracks can appear as the house ‘settles’ (settlement of soil due to the weight of the building) whereas in older properties small cracks can be fairly common as building materials shrink overtime.
+With new build houses, cracks can appear as the house ‘settles’ (settlement of soil due to the weight of the building).
+In older properties small cracks can be fairly common as building materials shrink overtime.
 We have divided the main causes of cracked walls into structural and environmental factors:

 - Subsidence – Subsidence is the downward movement/sinking of the ground that supports a building.
 These changes in ground conditions under and around a building can cause walls to move and cracks to appear.
 Subsidence is more common in areas with clay soil (mainly in the South of England), which can shrink in dry weather.
 Sandy and silty soils in the foundations can experience leaching when minerals get washed away.
 For more on Subsidence, read this guide from the ABI.